strmprivacy/docs/docs/quickstart/ccd/authenticated.md

 #### Troubleshooting

-It is _highly likely_ that this won't correctly in the first go.
+It is _highly likely_ that this won't go correctly the first try.
 Setting up the TLS can go wrong in many ways, from the trivial (missing secret), to the painful (reverse hostname verification doesn't work).
 The logging of deployments like the `streams-agent` or the `event-gateway` will probably give a clue what's going on.